 For kitchari, white rice is used because the husk has been milled off to make the rice easier to digest.
 While brown rice may be used – and will actually supply more nutrients – the husk makes brown rice much harder to digest.
 During cleansing, a time of already compromised digestion, this can irritate the intestinal wall and cause digestive gas or abdominal discomfort.

 Traditionally, farmers would bring their rice to the miller and have the rice de-husked based on their needs.
-If someone was sick, elderly, or there was a baby in the house, all of the husk would come off, making white rice for the ease of digestion.
+If someone was sick, elderly, or there was a baby in the house, all of the husks would come off, making white rice for the ease of digestion.
 Brown rice was used only if digestive strength was optimal or when funds were short, as it was expensive to have the rice prepared and de-husked.

 Typically, long grain white rice was used over short grain rice because it was believed to be more nutritious.
 Even without the husk, it was considered a more stable food than short grain rice.
 Recent studies show that long-grain white rice tends to have a Glycemic Index of about 56, while short-grain white rice tends to have a Glycemic Index of about 72.
 (1)